visualeyes/visualeyes-bestpractices-book/aspnet_mvc/web_layer.md

 # Web Layer
-The Web Layer provides the
+The Web Layer provides interfaces to the Users.

 ## Areas
 Areas represent a grouping of Models, Views, Controllers + Framework code.